-With full rights, the new generation of MES and Industry 4.0 is expected to enable organizations to harness the power of digital technologies and intelligent, connected systems to revolutionize their manufacturing processes.
-They would allow organizations to optimize production processes, improve efficiency, and drive innovation by leveraging robotics, analytics, artificial intelligence, nanotechnology, the Internet of Things, and cloud computing.
-These technologies enable organizations to automate tasks, analyze data for actionable insights, and connect various parts of the production process for seamless coordination and optimization.
-At the same time, it is, more than ever, expected that software runs with the lowest possible downtime and that all activities run as smoothly as possible.
+135 With full rights, the new generation of MES and Industry 4.0 is expected to enable 136 organizations to harness the power of digital technologies and intelligent, connected 137 systems to revolutionize their manufacturing processes.
+They would allow organizations 138 to optimize production processes, improve efficiency, and drive innovation by leveraging 139 robotics, analytics, artificial intelligence, nanotechnology, the Internet of Things, and 140 cloud computing.
+These technologies enable organizations to automate tasks, analyze 141 data for actionable insights, and connect various parts of the production process for 142 seamless coordination and optimization.
+At the same time, it is, more than ever, expected 143 that software runs with the lowest possible downtime and that all activities run as 144 smoothly as possible.

 While previous work focused on single-connection levels, like IoT and ERP, this paper will evaluate the application and extension of the existing set of recommendations for software at the MES level.
-MES-level software significantly differs from those running in IoT nodes but is closer to ERP systems.
+MES-level software is significantly different from those running in IoT nodes but closer to ERP systems.
 First, MES systems usually follow service-oriented architecture (SOA) with various clients.